HeoChauPhi/blog-by-me/docroot/wp-content/plugins/theme-translation-for-polylang/readme.txt

 == Screenshots ==

-1. Screen show "Polylang" strings translate tab settings with "Theme and plugin translation for Polylang".
+1. Screen show "Polylang" strings translations with "Theme and plugin translation for Polylang".
+2. Export/import translations as CSV file with "Theme and plugin translation for Polylang".
+3. Settings - Select area to be scanned in Strigs translations polylang tab.

 == Changelog ==

+= 3.2.3 - 2020/03/26 =

+* Updated screens.
+* Refactoring.
+* Test with Polylang version 2.6.10.
+* Updated version.

+= 3.2.2 - 2020/02/02 =

+* Fixed gettext filter.
+* Test with WordPress 5.3.2 version and Polylang version 2.6.9.
+* Updated version.

 = 3.2.1 - 2019/12/07 =